-A highlight of The Metropolitan Museum of Art’s 150th anniversary in 2020 is the opening, on March 2, of the Museum’s newly installed Annie Laurie Aitken Galleries and Josephine Mercy Heathcote Gallery—11,000 square feet devoted to British decorative arts, design, and sculpture created between 1500 and 1900.
-The reimagined suite of 10 galleries (including three superb 18th-century interiors) provides a fresh perspective on the period, focusing on its bold, entrepreneurial spirit and complex history.
-The new narrative offers a chronological exploration of the intense commercial drive among artists, manufacturers, and retailers that shaped British design over the course of 400 years.
-During this period, global trade and the growth of the British Empire fueled innovation, industry, and exploitation.
-Works on view illuminate the emergence of a new middle class—ready consumers for luxury goods—which inspired an age of exceptional creativity and invention during a time of harsh colonialism.
+A highlight of The Metropolitan Museum of Art’s 150th anniversary in 2020 was the opening, on March 2, of the Museum’s newly installed Annie Laurie Aitken Galleries and Josephine Mercy Heathcote Gallery—11,000 square feet devoted to British decorative arts, design, and sculpture created between 1500 and 1900.
+The reimagined suite of 10 galleries—designed in collaboration with Roman and Williams Buildings and Interiors—provides a fresh perspective on the period, focusing on its bold, entrepreneurial spirit and complex history.

 |Location||New York, NY, USA|